The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

-The idea is that the domain $S_1$ of a pair represents a space of tropical functions, while the target $S_0$ is a space of leading coefficients for these functions.
-The map can be thought as sending elements of $S_1$ to their leading order.
-This will actually be the case for the instances considered in the following of this work.
+in which the upper horizontal arrow $\sigma_1$ is a morphism of partial differential idempotent semirings. \end{defin} These maps can be thought of as sending elements of $S_1$ to their leading orders.
+This will actually be the case for the instances considered in the remainder of this work.
 We introduce them in the following example: